x

 The three categories

-Often a person with Huntington's disease will have involuntary movements where they find it hard to keep still.
+Often a person with HD will have involuntary movements where they find it hard to keep still.
 This is also known as 'chorea', which is the Greek word for dance.
 In the old days, people used to call the disease 'Huntington's chorea' because the movements were so obvious.
 It was renamed to remind people that there's more to the disease than movement problems.
 Medical professionals also tend to use the term 'motor symptoms', which is another term for problems with a person's movements.

 Ruined display